imran1509/DevOps-Project-1/README.md

 ## Step 8 : Deploy the app using Jenkins now

-- Create a new job
+- Create a new job as a freestyle project named todo-app

+-